Jacqueline Barrientos, MD

 With ibrutinib, we’ve seen a little bit of neutropenia, but it’s usually later on rather than right up front.
 It doesn’t correlate with high rates of infection at this time.
 There have been some reports of severe fungal infections, but it’s in patients that have a high use of steroids.

-So, it’s important to not take steroids with ibrutinib.
+It’s important to not take steroids with ibrutinib.

 With Venetoclax, it can cause neutropenia.
 What we do sometimes is sometimes we cut down the dose to 200mg and still see the same clinical activity as we would with the 400mg.